Walker-00/Walker-00/README.md

 #

-- My name is Linus Walker.
+- My name is Linus Walker ( Rissk ).

 - And My Best Friends are [RizeKishimaro](https://github.com/RizeKishimaro) and [Vixx](https://github.com/GerVaf)

-- I'm 15 years old INTP-A Nerdy Logician Computer Science Engineer from Burma.
+- I'm 15 years old Computer Science Engineer from Burma.

+- Founder And CEO Of [Null-Gate](https://github.com/Null-Gate) And [KarGate](https://github.com/Null-Gate/trunk)

 - I do like low level system more than high level things.